dcsil/Cyberity/product_research/user_research.md

 * Insider accessibility such as colour blindness when choosing our colour schemes.

 ## Prototype
-Click [here](https://www.figma.com/proto/OwXj6Ij7pyiuH3K3YK4NyS/Cyberity-Prototype?node-id=109%3A53159&scaling=min-zoom) to view our complete protoype on Figma.
+Click [here](https://www.figma.com/proto/OwXj6Ij7pyiuH3K3YK4NyS/Cyberity-Prototype?node-id=109%3A53159&scaling=min-zoom) to view our complete prototype on Figma.

 ## Appendix